lukehutch/Adafruit-OLED-Bonnet-Toolkit/README.md

 # Adafruit OLED Bonnet Toolkit
 Java driver toolkit for the [Adafruit 128x64 OLED bonnet for Raspberry Pi, with buttons and D-pad](https://www.adafruit.com/product/3531).

+*This code is not associated with or endorsed by Adafruit.
+Adafruit is a trademark of Limor "Ladyada" Fried.*

 This toolkit has support for drawing text or pixels on the OLED screen and receiving events from the D-pad and buttons.
 It also includes a UI layout library, and some task scheduling classes to make it easy to build an asynchronous application that does not block the screen update thread.